In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over medium-high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
 Add the potatoes, season with salt and pepper, and cook, stirring occasionally, until just tender, 3 to 5 minutes.
 Stir in the onion and cook until starting to soften, 1 to 2 minutes.

 Add your protein, season with salt and pepper, and cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 3 to 4 minutes.
 Working in batches if needed, stir in the kale and cook until just wilted, 1 to 2 minutes.

 Cook the eggs; finish the hash

 Spread the hash in an even layer in the pan.
 Crack the eggs onto the hash and season with salt and pepper.
 Reduce the heat to medium-low, cover, and cook until the whites have set, the yolks are runny, and your protein is cooked through, 2 to 4 minutes.
 If you prefer firmer yolks, cook for 1 to 2 minutes longer.

-Transfer the hash to the table and, if desired, drizzle with half the spicy green harissa.
+Transfer the hash to the table and drizzle with half the spicy green harissa.
 Serve the remaining harissa on the side.

 - Scrub the potatoes.